cheredia19/wp-harris-trump-debate-claims/README.md

 ---
-title: Creation of a database from an article in The Washington Post on verifications of 55 phrases said by Kamala Harris and Donald Trump in the last presidential debate
+title: A data-driven focus on The Washington Post fact-checking of the presidential debate
-description:
+description: Creation of a database from an article published in The Washington Post on verifications of 55 statements made by Kamala Harris and Donald Trump in the debate organized by ABC
 ---

 In the information age, where news spreads fast, people often use opinions, falsehoods, and out-of-context claims to create erroneous opinion matrices that usually overshadow facts.